1008tommy/mlops-assignment/README.md

   gcloud run deploy <service_name> --source . --region <region>

 **Note on containerization:** Step 4 handles this automatically via `--source .`.
 Cloud Build uploads your source, then either builds from a `Dockerfile` (if present in the project root) or falls back to Google Cloud Buildpacks to auto-detect and containerize your app.
-The resulting image is pushed to Artifact Registry and deployed as a new Cloud Run revision — no manual `docker build`/`docker push` needed.
+The resulting image is pushed to Artifact Registry and deployed as a new Cloud Run revision meaning that no manual `docker build`/`docker push` needed.